 Annex A.4: Risk-based Thinking

-RBT is essential for a successful quality management system.
+Risk-based thinking (RBT) is essential for a successful quality management system.
+The new concept for RBT is to get organizations to think about what risks they face.
+RBT wants the organization to identify the risk, decide if you will take action, and then take action.
+But unlike risk management. it does not ask you to track the risk as the project progresses to determine if the actions taken have been effective.
 RBT involves consideration of potential effects, which may result in outcomes that deviate from what is expected.
 By adopting RBT you will be able to plan ahead and take actions to prevent undesired events, such as a nonconformity, from occurring.

 Actions to Address Risks and Opportunities